sk00t3r/ubuntu-ion3/README.md

 enablezeromint="n" where 0=False and 1=True

-zeromintpercentage="n" where n can not be less than 10
+zeromintpercentage="n" where "n" can not be less than 10

 My code is completely open, but piping to python/bash can be dangerous.
 Please review the code.